-(A) This rule establishes the standards and procedures governing Rule governs the terms upon which any electric company offers net-metering service within its service territory.
-In addition, this Rule governs the application for, and issuance-or, amendment, transfer, and revocation of, a certificate of public good for net-metering systems under the provisions of 30 V.S.A §§ 248, 8002, and 8010.

-30 V.S.A §§ 219a, 219b and 248.
-This rule also incorporates the technical specifications related to interconnection requirements and safety standards for net Except as modified by Section 5.124 (Pre-Existing Net-Metering Systems), this Rule applies to all net-metering systems-

-- (B) This rule is applicable to all net metered installations in Vermont, and applies to every person, firm, company, corporation, and municipality engaged in the site preparation, construction, ownership, or operation of any net-metering system which that is or shall become subject to the jurisdiction of this Board. - (C) 5.102 No person may commence site preparation for or construction of a netmetering system or convert an existing plant into a net-metering system without first obtaining a CPG under this Rule. - (D) In the event that any portion of this Rule is found by a court of competent jurisdiction to be illegal or void, the remainder is unaffected and continues in full force and effect.
+- (A) This Rule governs the terms upon which any electric company offers net-metering service within its service territory.
+In addition, this Rule governs the application for and issuance, amendment, transfer, and revocation of a certificate of public good for net-metering systems under the provisions of 30 V.S.A §§ 248, 8002, and 8010. - (B) Except as modified by Section 5.124 (Pre-Existing Net-Metering Systems), this Rule applies to all net-metering systems in Vermont and applies to every person, firm, company, corporation, and municipality engaged in the site preparation, construction, ownership, or operation of any net-metering system that is subject to the jurisdiction of this Board. - (C) No person may commence site preparation for or construction of a net-metering system or convert an existing plant into a net-metering system without first obtaining a CPG under this Rule. - (D) In the event that any portion of this Rule is found by a court of competent jurisdiction to be illegal or void, the remainder is unaffected and continues in full force and effect.